kittykatattack/contain/README.md

 If the sprite bumps into any of the containing object's boundaries, the `contain` function will return a value that tells you which side the sprite bumped into: “left”, “top”, “right” or “bottom”.
-Here's how you could keep the sprite contained and also find out which boundary it hit
+Here's how you could keep the sprite contained and also find out which boundary it hit:
 ```js
 //Contain the sprite and find the collision value
 let collision = contain(anySprite, {x: 0, y: 0, width: 512, height: 512});